-Spondylolisthesis is a condition in which one bone in your back (vertebra) slides forward over the bone below it.
+Spondylolisthesis is a condition in which one bone in your back (vertebra) slides over the bone below it.
 It most often occurs in the lower spine.
-In some cases, this may lead to nerve roots being impinged, which can cause back pain and pain, numbness or weakness in the legs.
+In some cases, this may lead to nerve roots impingement, which can cause back pain and pain, numbness or weakness in the legs.

-The vertebra of your spine come together at several small joints which along with the disc, keep the bones in line while still allowing them to move.
-Spondylolisthesis is caused by a problem with one or more of these small joints or the disc that allows one bone to move out of line including:
+The vertebra of your spine come together at several small joints, which along with the disc, keep the bones in line while still allowing them to move.
+Spondylolisthesis is caused by a problem with one or more of these small joints or the disc that allows one bone to move out of line, These problems include:

 - A defective joint that has been present since birth (congenital)

 - A joint damaged by an accident or other trauma